Kerry Courtney MBACP, NCS Accred. Reg., BA (Hons), PG Adv Dip.

 Training, qualifications & experience

-I began my counselling training in 2007, gaining a degree in Humanistic Counselling Practice before completing my Post-Qualifying Diploma in Counselling Children and Young People.
-I am currently completing my Certificate in Complex Trauma and Childhood Abuse.
+I began my counselling training in 2007, gaining a degree in Humanistic Counselling Practice, before completing my Post-Qualifying Diploma in Counselling Children and Young People.
+I also completed my certificate in Complex Trauma and Childhood Abuse in summer 2017.